knightofttime/knightofttime/README.md

 <img src="https://files.catbox.moe/61kxpe.png" width="500px">

-i use he / him pronouns
+he / him pronouns

-i block freely. basic DNI criteria (proship, zoophile, anything affiliated)
+i mostly block freely, but if you fit under the basic dni criteria you are instantly blocked

     ┈ ┈ ┈ ┈ ┈ ┈ ┈ ┈